Frequency Is What You Need: Considering Word Frequency When Text Masking Benefits Vision-Language Model Pre-training: Related work

 \subsection{Vision-Language Models}

-Vision-language models (VLMs), such as CLIP, ALIGN, LiT, and FLIP~\cite{radford2021clip,scaling2021Jia,zhai2022lit,li2023flip}, learn image embeddings from large-scale natural language supervision using contrastive learning~\cite{oord2018InfoNCE}, which is important for making models transferable.
+Vision-language models (VLMs) learn image embeddings from large-scale natural language supervision, which is important for making models transferable.
+CLIP~\cite{radford2021clip} is the leading example of a VLM widely-used in practice, and other examples are ALIGN, SigLIP, and FLIP~\cite{radford2021clip,scaling2021Jia,zhai2023siglip,li2023flip}, CLIP utilizes an image encoder and a text encoder to generate the representation of the image and text, and learn the joint representation by contrastive learning~\cite{radford2021clip,oord2018InfoNCE}.
 Because CLIP does not release its pre-training dataset, OpenCLIP pre-trained models on several large-scale public datasets~\cite{changpinyo2021cc12m,thomee2016yfcc100m,schuhmann2021laion400m,schuhmann2022laionb} to reproduce CLIP.
-This implementation adheres to the scaling law observed in Neural Language Models~\cite{kaplan2020scalinglaw} and Vision-Language Models~\cite{radford2021clip}, where loss decreases according to a power-law relationship with model size, dataset size, and computational resources utilized during training.
-While large language models (LLMs) have advanced rapidly, we focus on vision-language models (VLMs) like CLIP, as they are essential tools for bridging visual and textual modalities in current research.

 Although CLIP and OpenCLIP are pre-trained on very large-scale datasets, recent works like DeCLIP~\cite{li2022DeCLIP} and SLIP~\cite{mu2021slip} demonstrate that Vision-language Models (VLMs) can be trained efficiently with smaller datasets, enabling researchers with limited computational resources to contribute.
-Moreover, masking image patches or reducing image resolution during VLM pre-training also substantially decreases computational costs while maintaining or enhancing performance, as shown by techniques like FLIP, RECLIP, CLIPA~\cite{li2023flip,li2023reclip,li2023clipa}.
+Moreover, masking image patches or reducing image resolution during VLM pre-training also substantially speed up pre-training while maintaining or enhancing performance, as shown by techniques like FLIP, RECLIP, A-CLIP and CLIPA~\cite{li2023flip,li2023reclip,yang2023aclip,li2023clipa}.